micronaut-projects/micronaut-starter/README.md

 `$ ./deploy.sh`

 It generates a zip file `build/function.zip` which you must upload to AWS Lambda.
-Set `Handler` to `io.micronaut.function.aws.runtime.MicronautLambdaRuntime`.
+Set `Handler` to `io.micronaut.starter.lambda.CustomMicronautLambdaRuntime`.